Yiech Biel

-Yiech Pur Biel (born 1 January 1995) is a track and field athlete and UNHCR goodwill ambassador originally from Nasir, South Sudan, but now living and training in the United States.
+Yiech Pur Biel (born 1995, credited as January 1) is a track and field athlete and UNHCR goodwill ambassador originally from Nasir, South Sudan, but now living and training in the United States.
 He was selected by the International Olympic Committee (IOC) to compete for the Refugee Olympic Team in the 800 m event at the 2016 Summer Olympics.
 He placed last in his heat.

 In 2005 he fled from his home town of Nasir in Sudan to escape a civil war.
 After living in the Kakuma Refugee Camp for 10 years, he started running competitively in 2015.
 The Kakuma refugee camp is one of the largest refugee camps in the world with over 179,000 people.
 According to Biel there were no facilities, he even didn't have shoes and not a gym.
 Also the weather does not favour training because from morning until evening it is sunny and hot.
 In 2015 he was selected to join the Tegla Loroupe Foundation, that holds athletic trials in Kakuma.
 There he trained under Tegla Loroupe in Nairobi, along with four other middle-distance runners from South Sudan selected for the Olympic refugee team within a joint initiative by the International Olympic Committee (IOC) and the United Nations Refugee Agency (UNHCR).